w0xt3r/Pomodoro-ReactScript/README.md

-# boilerplate-webpack-react-ts
+# TODO app (Pomodoro)
- Boilerplate for react and typescript bundled with webpack and hmr.
+ Pomodoro app developed with React and Typescript